z-base/.github/profile/README.md

 ### For service providers

-z-base drastically reduces liability by removing the need to process, inspect, or manage users’ personal or organizational data.
+z-base reduces liability by eliminating the need to process, inspect, or manage users’ personal or organizational data.
-You operate infrastructure, not people’s private lives.
+You run infrastructure, not people’s private lives.

 ### For end users

-Users get powerful information and communication features without surveillance, profiling, or hidden data extraction.
+Users get powerful communication and information features without surveillance, profiling, or hidden data extraction.
 Their data remains private, local-first, and under their control.

 ### For platform builders